 Children from every kind of family background

 We recognise that pupils learn at different rates and that there are many factors affecting achievement, including ability, emotional state, age, maturity or physical and sensory difficulties.
 There may be other barriers to learning which may relate to their environment either at home or at school.
 We are particularly aware of the needs of our Key Stage 1 pupils, for whom maturity is a crucial factor in terms of readiness to learn.
 We believe that many pupils, at some time in their school career, may experience difficulties which affect their learning, and we recognise that these may be long or short term.
-At Boroughbridge Primary School we aim to identify these needs as they arise and provide teaching and learning contexts which enable every child to achieve to his or her full potential.
+At Boroughbridge Primary School and Nursery we aim to identify these needs as they arise and provide teaching and learning contexts which enable every child to achieve to his or her full potential.
 We are moving away from a SEND approach that locates a problem with the child to looking at what additional provision we need to make for specific children.

-The SENCo is Mrs Emma Ryan and the Assistant SENCo is Kelly Hawkes.
+The SENCo is Mrs Kelly Hawkes.
 The inclusion/ pupil premium manager is Emma Ryan, who also takes the lead role in relation to inclusion, and is part of the Senior Leadership Team, reporting regularly to the group on this area.

-The SEND Governor is Mrs Jan Seymour.
+The SEND Governor is Mr Callum Ivel.

 Objectives